 Include information about BNPL on any payment-related FAQ sections you have on your site.

 Things to consider before offering BNPL payment options to your customers

-While offering a BNPL could help drive incremental sales and attract new customers, below are things to consider before taking the bite.
+While offering BNPL could help drive incremental sales and attract new customers, below are things to consider before taking the bite.

 Price of your product

 Some BNPL providers have a minimum order amount, and the product types financed by BNPL providers also differ.
 Some providers cover small, everyday items, while others only offer installment payments for high-ticket products.
 So, it’s important to do your research and choose a provider that works best for your product price range.

 Payment terms for the customer